paezha/Spatial-Statistics-Course/Sample Slides/16-Point-Pattern-Analysis-V-Slides.md

 - When defining the region (or window) for the analysis, care must be taken that it is reasonable from the perspective of the process under analysis
 - Defining the region in an inappropriate way can easily lead to misleading results

-This pattern was defined for a unit-square window.
-Lets apply the K-function to it:

-Based on this we would most likely conclude that the pattern is random.
+- Based on this we would most likely conclude that the pattern is random.

 ***